This site requires a more recent version of Adobe Flash Player to function properly.

 - Comcast's efforts & other developments

-- Comcast has improved its customer service in recent times, introduced streaming service named Xfinity Streampix, and promoted its Xfinity bundles.
+- Comcast has improved its customer service in last few years, launched a streaming service named Xfinity Streampix, and promoted its Xfinity bundles.
 Additionally, the company has been making efforts to improve on-demand content.

 - Furthermore, the telcos have reduced their pace of expansion of fiber optic services and that should help Comcast in future.
 In fact, Comcast is co-marketing its products with Verizon while the latter is focusing more on wireless service.